Government Shutdown Information for Hikers and A.T. Visitors

 8. What about emergencies and Trail hazards?

 Law enforcement, fire suppression, and other essential services continue to be provided despite furloughs of most federal employees.
-However, emergency response on all A.T. lands is extremely limited during the shutdown and may be unavailable in some areas.
+However, emergency response in the backcountry can take many hours.
+Hikers should always know what to do in an emergency while hiking and be prepared.

 Anytime there is an emergency on the A.T., including threats to your personal safety, call 911.